RossMeikleham/DXX-3DS/README.md

 - The names (not including the file extension) need to match the names of the midi songs but can be replaced with your own music if desired

 ## Known issues and missing features
 - Unable to get a working .cia version (I think his is due to the large amount of stack space used by DXX Retro (around 4-8MB), default 3DS stack space is 32KB.
-Setting __stacksize__ = 8MB works fine with homebrew browser, but .cia builds automatically crash)
+Setting `__stacksize__` to 8MB works fine with homebrew browser, but .cia builds automatically crash)
 - Multiple save files don't work (currently hardcoded to `player.plr`)
 - Only tested with the Descent files from Steam; GOG and CD-ROM releases have not been tested
-- Doesn't utilize 1080p resolution when docked
 - Enable the original HUD
 - Network/Multiplayer is not enabled
 - Level Selection menu doesn't work (no way to input a different level)